Skip to content

 2. You Owe Back Taxes

-Though you won’t be able to get another extension for your 2021 tax return, you can still file.
-Just because you missed the extension deadline doesn’t mean you are prohibited from ever filing your 2021 tax return.
+Though you won't be able to get another extension, you can still file.
+Just because you missed the extension deadline doesn't mean you are prohibited from ever filing your tax return.

 Unfortunately, penalties and interest will start to accumulate.
-Since the deadline has passed, the failure-to-file and failure-to-pay penalties will begin accumulating.
+Since the deadline has passed, the failure-to-file penalty (a penalty charged when you don't submit your return by the deadline) and failure-to-pay penalty (a penalty charged when you don't pay your taxes owed by the deadline) will begin accumulating.

 The sooner you file, the fewer penalties you will have to pay.